CamdenClark/anchor-book/accounts/1-initialize.md

 }
 ```

-There are two pieces here, the accounts context and the specification of the
-counter account's data.
 We'll inspect each piece here individually.
-Let's start
-from the bottom.
+Let's start from the bottom.

 ## The Counter struct